ccustodio99/iLCCD/docs/user.md

 - Logs are immutable and monitored by ITRC.
 ### Current Implementation
 - Users can register and log in with hashed passwords.
-- Admins manage roles, departments, and activation status.
+- Admins manage roles, departments, activation status, and can create accounts directly from the Users page.
 - 2FA, password expiry, account lockout, and auto-logout are planned features.

 ### Password Policy & Session Management